 Additionally, staying properly hydrated on the keto diet is crucial.
 It can also help you fight cravings and fatigue, and even aid in digestion.
 So drink up!

 As already mentioned above, sodas are not your friend.
 Not on the ketogenic diet or any other.
 These sugary drinks normally contain enough carbs to put you over your daily limit, so ditch them!

-While there are plenty of sugar-free soda alternatives, most contain unhealthy artificial sweeteners, and it’s best to avoid them if you care about staying as natural as possible.
+While there are plenty of sugar-free soda alternatives, most contain unhealthy artificial sweeteners.
+It’s best to avoid these if you care about staying as natural as possible.
 These artificial sweeteners can also lead to more sugar cravings and even insulin spikes down the road.

 Zelvia sodas are another great option and come in a variety of flavors.
 They’re sweetened only with stevia, which is a naturally occurring sweetener, and perfect for kicking those cravings to the curb!